 - Let your dog feed on quality food-

 - Regular exercise- an obese dog can be hard to exercise, but you can still use positive reinforcements to get your dog excited about training and exercises.
-Worth to note, don’t apply intense exercises on your fat German shepherd dog.
+Worth to note, don’t apply intense exercises on your fat GSD.

-- Treat the underlying health conditions causing the obesity rapid weight gain can be a symptom of an underlying health problem like Cushing syndrome and hypothyroidism.
+- Treat the underlying health conditions causing the obesity rapid weight gain can be a symptom of an underlying health problem like Cushing’s syndrome and hypothyroidism.

 When Is the German shepherd Considered Grown?

-A German shepherd has its peak of growth from the 5th month to the 12th.
-By the 18th month, the shepherd dog has already grown, and by 36 months, the shepherd dog can be considered to have reached its full height and adult weight.
+The German shepherd reaches its peak of growth between the 5th and 12th month.
+By the 18th month, he has already grown a considerable amount, and by 36 months, he has reached his full height and adult weight.

 Working Dogs or the Show Dogs, Which One Is Bigger

-The working dog and the show line shepherd dog have different sizes.
+The working dog and the show line GSD have different sizes.

 When it comes to thickness and height, the working dogs are the biggest.
 This breed is built for strength.
 This dog has lean muscle and a straight back that enable it to work for a long.

-A key point never purchase a shepherd dog from a breeder who breeds dogs for their looks.
-For example, a genuine or a minded breeder will interbreed a large and a small GSD to give forth a shepherd dog in line with the shepherd dog breeding standard.
+Don’t buy from a breeder who breeds for looks.
+For example, a genuine or a minded breeder will interbreed a large with a small GSD to give forth a shepherd that conforms to the shepherd dog breed standard.

 How Often Should I Measure How Big My Shepherd Is?

-For weight, you can measure your German shepherd every two months and ensure you weigh their weight on an empty stomach.
+For weight, you can measure your GSD every two months and ensure you weigh their weight on an empty stomach.

 For the height, take measurements once per 1 month.

-The Importance of Knowing How Big Is My German shepherd
+The Importance of Knowing How Big Is My GSD

 A responsible dog owner always takes keen on the size of his shepherd dog.
-The size will determine whether your shepherd dog has any health issues.
+The size will determine whether your pet has any health issues.